codelawani/ProAlx/README.md

 - Discover the interests and hobbies of other students beyond coding.
 - Create a supportive community and forge connections on a deeper level.

-### Manage Your Connections, Your Way
-- Seamlessly handle connection requests from students outside your cohort.
-- Accept or decline requests based on your preferences and expand your professional network strategically.

 ### Cohort Insights Unleashed
 - Access detailed information about students in your own cohort.
 - Collaborate, network, and learn from your peers, fueling your growth as a coder.